 Here you can learn more about common feline health problems, including symptoms and causes, as well as treatment and prevention advice.

 Diarrhea in cats can be recognized by a series of frequent loose, watery stools, which may or may not have made it to the litter box!
-There’s a var
+Generally, diarrhea can be treated at home but learn more about when you should consult your veterinarian.

 It’s often harder to recognise skin problems in cats than in dogs, because cats don’t tend to scratch the irritation.
 Instead they prefer to excessively lick the area, which might seem to be just part of their normal grooming routine.